 - become familiar with your fellow students, members of faculty, the School, its staff and its facilities; and also with your College, the University and the City of Oxford;

-- become familiar with the intellectual environment at the Blavatnik School, which is driven by the spirit of inquiry and debate in the pursuit of truth and excellence
+- become familiar with the intellectual environment at the Blavatnik School, which is driven by the spirit of inquiry and debate in the pursuit of truth and excellence; and

 - become familiar with the values of the Blavatnik School community, which are motivated by respect, integrity, and learning from diversity.

 The six core modules draw on insights and approaches found within a range of academic disciplines.
 The core modules for 2017-18 are:

 - Policy Challenge I – this is the induction experience described above together with leadership development activities throughout the first term.